Microsoft/azure-docs.pt-pt/articles/virtual-machines/linux/create-upload-centos.md

     ResourceDisk.SwapSizeMB=2048    ## NOTE: set this to whatever you need it to be.
     ```

-13. Execute os seguintes comandos para desaprovisionar a máquina virtual e prepará-lo para o aprovisionamento no Azure:
+13. Execute os seguintes comandos para desprovisionar a máquina virtual e prepará-la para provisionamento no Azure:

     ```bash
     sudo waagent -force -deprovision